sohaila-ahmed3011/Flight-Delay-Estimation-using-ML/README.md

 The requirements.txt contains the required libraries

 # Running the socurce code
 Just run the main.py file and the results will be displayed for all models.
+Ensure that all required libraries are installed first